hienpt739/rhythm-house/README.md

 # REQUIREMENT SPECIFICATIONS

-- A menu that will categorize all the functions of the site
+- A menu that will categorize all the functions of the site. => navbar

-- Display the list of available albums category wise.
+- Display the list of available albums category wise. => page: albums

 - Albums can be of movies or different bands or solo performer’s collections.

 - Categories can be CD, DVD, Tape as well as movies, bands, Solo performers.
 E.g there can be CD of a movie as well as DVD and tape, all should be displayed separately.

+  => albums : dropdown categories

 - Perform the search based on a particular